laminas/tutorials/doc/book/event-manager.md

 The ability to specify multiple targets and/or events when attaching can slim down your code immensely.

+> ### Wildcards can cause problems
+>
+> Wildcards, while they simplify listener attachment, can cause some problems.
+> First, the listener must either be able to accept any incoming event, or it
+> must have logic to branch based on the type of event, the target, or the
+> event parameters.
+This can quickly become difficult to manage.
+>
+> Additionally, there are performance considerations.
+Each time an event is
+> triggered, it loops through all attached listeners; if your listener cannot
+> actually handle the event, but was attached as a wildcard listener, you're
+> introducing needless cycles both in aggregating the listeners to trigger, and
+> by handling the event itself.
+>
+> We recommend being specific about what you attach a listener to, in order
+> to prevent these problems.

 ### Listener aggregates

 Another approach to listening to multiple events is via a concept of listener